Canoga Park (TV series)

-Canoga Park is a scripted Playboy TV comedy show set in a fictional Adult movie studio called American Insertions.
+Canoga Park is a scripted Playboy TV comedy show set in a fictional adult movie studio called American Insertions.

 History

 Created by Travis Draft and Nick Thomas, Canoga Park was a rated-R sitcom (think The Office meets Boogie Nights) that aired on Playboy TV.

 The name Canoga Park is based on the real city of Canoga Park in California's San Fernando Valley.
-It was chosen as a humorous reference to the area's reputation for housing numerous Adult film studios.
+It was chosen as a reference to the area's reputation for housing numerous Adult film studios.